51+ Fun Fall Activities for Teens and Families (2026)

 I lived in Southern California for much of my life, and every major amusement park had a Harvest Festival or Halloween Fright night.

-Note that the Fright Nights in Southern California were not for the faint of heart- people in scary costumes (think horror films like the Blair Witch Project or Friday the 13th) wander these events to scare the attendees!
+Note that the Fright Nights in Southern California are not for the faint of heart.
+People in scary costumes (think horror films like the Blair Witch Project or Friday the 13th) wander these events to scare the attendees!
 Not every teen wants that.
-But if your teens love a good scare, check your favorite park website to see if they are doing a fall event.

 fall leaves.
 Fall activities for teens